 GLENGRAVING Posted February 3, 2019 Report Share Posted February 3, 2019 (edited) Is the Mastergrave paint @Gray linked Cellulose based?
 (They sell Cellulose Thinners "for use with Mastergrave's filler paints", which implies the paint is, but its not explicit) I've used wax in the past (pita), recently used acrylic paint mixed with a bit of water to thin it down a tad, that turned out nice but I'm reading that Cellulose is better.
 Edited February 3, 2019 by GLENGRAVING Quote Link to comment Share on other sites More sharing options...

 Michael Posted February 4, 2019 Report Share Posted February 4, 2019 Mastergrave paint is cellulose.
-I prefer this to acrylic as it has a gloss finish, I find the acrylic stays matt when dry. kobblers and GLENGRAVING 2 Quote Link to comment Share on other sites More sharing options...
+I prefer this to acrylic as it has a gloss finish, I find the acrylic stays matt when dry.
+GLENGRAVING and kobblers 2 Quote Link to comment Share on other sites More sharing options...

 kobblers Posted February 4, 2019 Report Share Posted February 4, 2019 We use an outdoor long-life gloss from our local ironmonger.
 Been using it for a while with no problem and it cleans up really well with acetone.
 Rick.
 GLENGRAVING 1 Quote Link to comment Share on other sites More sharing options...